What Is Probability? Definition Step by Step

 This set is the first element of Kolmogorov’s definition of probability.

-The second element of the definition usually causes students the most trouble.
+The second element of the definition probably causes students the most trouble.
 But it is not difficult either.

-A “family of subsets of a set” consists of some of its subsets.
+A “family of subsets on a set” consists of some of its subsets.

 Example

-As you can see, a set can have quite a lot of its own “families of subsets”.
+We can see that a set may have quite a few different “families of subsets.”

 In the definition of probability, the set whose family of subsets we choose is the set of all elementary events Ω (see the first part of the definition).
 However, this family of subsets cannot be completely arbitrary.

-It must satisfy certain conditions, which are met by families called σ-algebras.
+It must satisfy certain conditions that are fulfilled by special families called σ-algebras.

 For a set Ω, a family of its subsets F is called a σ-algebra if: